digitalmediabremen/documents/README.md

-# documents
+# Documents

-a collection of documents on topics related to the [Digital Media Program](https://digitalmedia-bremen.de).
+a collection of documents on topics related to interaction design + new media art in general and the [Digital Media Program](https://digitalmedia-bremen.de) in specific.